ncatlab/nlab-content/pages/6/5/1/0/156/content.md

    Addendum:  Actually, I don\'t know why I asked whether you meant weakly or strongly here, since obviously one can prove that two ana-equivalent categories are weakly equivalent!
 It seems that the discussion above used the terms 'equivalence' and 'ana-equivalence' where [[equivalence of categories]] uses 'strong equivalence' and 'weak equivalence' or 'ana-equivalence'; so I just changed it.
 And then I added another entry, which maybe you should remove if Freyd & Scedrov don\'t actually address it.
 On the other hand, if they really talk about weak equivalence instead of ana-equivalence (although if they define it in elementary terms, it\'s hard to tell the difference), maybe there\'s no need to say 'ana-' at all on this page.
    =--
 1. Any two weakly equivalent categories are strongly equivalent.
-1. Every small category has a skeleton.
+1. Every small category has a weak skeleton.
 1. Every small category has a coskeleton.
-1. Any two skeletons of a given small category are isomorphic.
+1. Any two weak skeletons of a given small category are isomorphic.
 1. Any two coskeletons of a given small category are isomorphic.

 For convenience we add: